 In 1913 the A's returned to form, winning their third World Series, in five games over the Giants, as Collins hit .421, with five runs, three RBI, and three steals.
 His standout autumn followed a regular campaign that featured 55 steals, 73 RBI and a robust .345 average.
 In 1914, the A's repeated as American League champs, and Collins was honored as the Chalmers Award winner, given to the league's most valuable player.
 Unfortunately, the bat that drove in 85 runs and registered a .344 clip was utterly absent in the Series.
 Philadelphia was stunned in four straight by the "Miracle" Braves, with Collins batting .214.
 In the aftermath of the upset, his team's harmony fractured by overtures from the Federal League, Mack began to clean house.
 On Tuesday, December 8, 1914, Collins was sold to the Chicago White Sox for a reported $50,000.
 As part of the deal, the White Sox agreed to pay Collins a salary of $15,000 per year (some sources say $20,000).
 By 1919, his salary had been trimmed to $14,500, but it was still more than double that of any of his Chicago teammates.

 The White Sox had spent the first half of the 1910s languishing between fourth and sixth place.
 Eddie's tenure in Chicago lasted twelve years.
 For all twelve seasons, he was a genuine star.
-For the last two and a half, he was player/manager.
+For the last two-plus years, he was player/manager.
 During Eddie's first year in Chicago, the great Cleveland outfielder Joe Jackson joined the club via trade with 45 games remaining in the campaign.
 Though by skill they were peers, there was little evidence of friendship or social interaction between the two stars.
 The educated and savvy Collins may have intimidated his illiterate teammate.

 A sub-.500 team in 1914, the White Sox steadily rose in the standings.
 The 1915 club finished third, besting the .600 mark with 93 wins.
 Eddie was second in the league in batting, led in walks, was third in steals and was fifth in total bases while leading second basemen in both assists and fielding average.
 In 1916, the White Sox chased the Red Sox all summer, finishing a mere two games back.
 Eddie led the league's second basemen in double plays and fielding average, while on the offensive side of the ledger, he was second in triples, third in walks, and fourth in steals.
 In 1917, the White Sox won the pennant by a convincing nine games, with 100 wins for a .649 percentage.
 Though Eddie's average dipped to .289, he led second basemen in putouts, and was second in the circuit in steals and walks.